 A concussion is a traumatic brain injury caused by a thwack to the head.
-It’s usually something big, but it doesn’t have to be.
-Even something as “benign” as an errant soccer ball will do it, if it hits you just wrong.
+It’s usually a big thwack.
+But it doesn’t have to be.
+Even something as “benign” as an errant soccer ball can do it, if it hits you just wrong.

 The impact and following inflammation disrupts neuronal membranes, cell contents “slosh over” into the surrounding tissue, and blood flow to the brain is reduced.
 Brain cells ramp up their metabolism to try and repair the damage, using up their (now, limited) fuel, leading to a suffocating build-up of metabolic wastes.
 All of which, combined with the heightened neuronal excitation, suffocates and fries brain cells.

 Everything gets thrown out of kilter, and recovery can take weeks or months.

 Even after full recovery, concussions, especially multiple concussions, increase our risk of developing dementia and mood disorders including depression as we get older.